 The identity of 'The Institute Lady' and the meaning of the coat of arms surrounding her is raised from time to time by curious members - and understandably so, as it can seem hard to imagine what connection the matronly figure with a ships rudder has to the Institute of Chartered Accountants...

 The article, The mystery of the missing members: the first 600 Chartered Accountants in England and Wales, by Peter Boys, is of particular significance to the early history of the Institute of Chartered Accountants in England and Wales (ICAEW).
-It is reproduced here on the ICAEW's Library web site by kind permission of the publishers, Taylor & Francis.

 The structure of the ICAEW examination system and the names of examinations have changed over time, which makes it a hard task to track down past examinations.
 In this knowledge guide we aim to help you track down the examination papers and their associated publications through the years - with guidance on where you can find online resources for recent and current examinations.